tamu-engineering-research/COVID-EMDA/toolbox/README.md

 # CoVEMDA

 This is the home page of an open-access toolbox: **CoVEMDA** (CoronaVirus - Electricity Market Data Analyzer).
+The root path contains this introductory document, a copy of the user manul, and a zip file containing all the toolbox source codes.

 ## Features

 Based on COVID-EMDA+ data hub, CoVEMDA is designed for functionalities including:

 - Baseline Estimation
 - Regression Analysis
- - Data Visualization
+- Scientific Visualization

 As well as other useful supplementary functions.

 ## Navigation

 CoVEMDA root directory contains four folders and two `.m` files (apart from `README.md`).
 The two MATLAB scripts are `install.m` and `uninstall.m`, for installation and uninstallation of the toolbox.
 To install or uninstall CoVEMDA, just run these two scripts in your MATLAB console.